miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* New feature: Now the players are able to choose their ship type.
+Each player has three different ship types.
 * New feature: Now a message is displayed saying what power was picked up.
 * Completed unit testing for the entire project.
 * Tests for all managers